Rifampin (Intravenous route)

 Precautions While Using This Medicine:

 It is very important that your doctor check the progress of you or your child while you receive this medicine.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 This medicine may cause severe tenderness and pain at the place where the injection was given.
-Contact your doctor right away if you or your child notice any of these side effects at the injection site: bleeding, blistering, burning, coldness, discoloration of the skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth.
+Contact your doctor right away if you or your child notice any : bleeding, blistering, burning, coldness, discoloration of the skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth at the injection site.